 Another reason residential treatment is invaluable is that the ability to relate and connect with others is paramount.
 Group therapy can help individuals begin to hear inspiring stories about others’ journeys and come to the understanding that they’re not alone.
 Group therapy also allows a feeling of purpose and the opportunity to support others that have walked the same path.

 One additional type of group therapy comes in the form of 12-step programming such as Alcoholics Anonymous.
-Coupled with counseling and individual therapy, 12-step programming and the ability to connect with another Adderall addicts can help provide a new perspective and insight into what a life in recovery may look like.
+Coupled with counseling and individual therapy, 12-step programming and the ability to connect with other Adderall addicts can help provide a new perspective and insight into what a life in recovery may look like.

 Another useful type of holistic or alternative therapy is equine therapy.
 Typically, animals are seen as non-judgmental and horses have the ability to mirror emotions and attitudes of those that care for them.
 If a person is scared or frustrated, the horse can reflect that frustration.
 Equine therapy helps individuals stay in a calm and relaxed state while caring for the animal.

-After a person has been in treatment, there comes a time when they need to re-integrate into daily living and put their new skills to use.
+After a person has been in treatment there comes a time when they need to re-integrate into daily living and put their new skills to use.
 During residential programming, the treatment team or continuing care coordinator helps prepare for this critical transition.
 Relapse prevention plans are created to help prepare for potential downfalls, triggers, and slip ups.
 Options of work, home life, and social obligations are also discussed.
 Aftercare is also coordinated.
 While treatment may come to an end, recovery does not.
 Finding structure and continuing to attend regular therapy or outpatient programming is crucial in continuing the recovery process.

 Individuals who abuse Adderall often do so in response to external pressures to succeed, get good grades, or achieve professionally.
 For people recovering from Adderall addiction, it is important that they learn to minimize these pressures moving forward.
 If they experience the same level of pressure that led to their addiction, there is a potential for relapse.
-It’s important to remember that just because a person has relapse, doesn’t not mean that have failed.
+It’s important to remember that just because a person has relapsed, it doesn’t mean that they have failed.
 It simply means they may need to try an alternate approach to recovery.
 Some warning signs of Adderall relapse include not keeping regular meetings with counselors, spending time with friends who are using drugs, isolating themselves, and romanticizing past drug use.

 Adderall addiction is prevalent among high school and college students.
 Individuals with valid ADHD prescriptions sell the pills to classmates, which makes it seem more legitimate.
 Cocaine deals in a back alley are obviously wrong but buying a $5 pill in the locker room after gym class can easily be justified by the individual.
 However, Adderall is an amphetamine and is classed by the government in the same classification as cocaine.